 Format & schedule

 02Every deadline is a cut.
 The full calendar, registration to crown.
-One date matters above all: JUL 8 is the last submission deadline anywhere in the bracket — after that lock, no more changes.
+One date matters above all: JUL 8 is the last submission deadline anywhere in the competition — after that lock, no more changes.

 03Deadlines lock a snapshot.
 You submit a public repo URL plus a description, and at each round's deadline we freeze a snapshot.
 That exact version is what gets judged — push after a lock all you want, it counts next round, until the final lock on JUL 8.

 04One project, one team.
 Each team fields one project, and each builder rides with exactly one team — the platform enforces both.
-Lock in your squad early; mid-bracket roster churn is how teams lose.
+Lock in your squad early; mid-tournament roster churn is how teams lose.

 JUN 15Registration opens

-JUN 23Submission deadline · Group Stage
+JUN 24Submission deadline · Group Stage

-JUN 28Submission deadline · Round of 32
+JUL 1Submission deadline · Round of 32

 JUL 3Round of 32 winners announced — through to the Round of 16

-JUL 4Submission deadline · Round of 16
+JUL 5Submission deadline · Round of 16

 JUL 7Round of 16 winners announced — through to the Quarter Finals